 Mystics In Bali.
 Oh lord, Mystics in Bali!
 It's basically a WINDOT, a.k.a.
 Weird Indonesian Thing.
 Even weirder is that a lot of it is actually based on Indonesian mythology!

 Valerie and Her Week of Wonders is a surreal, allegorical 1970 Czech movie set perhaps in the 1800s about a 13-year-old girl's sexual awakening.
 Seemingly, every character who interacts with her is infatuated with her and/or a vampire.
 Or secretly her parents.
 Cut to cheery Gainax Ending.

-Judging by trailer of movies like Obonsam Besunote Devil May Cry, may or may not be a ripoff of the game, 2016, The Godfathernote It seems that Don Corleone is a zombie now., the entire movie industry of Ghana seems to run on this trope, it's a SWAG (Surreal and Weird Arriving from Ghana).
-And special mention to Nkrato, this comment:
+Judging by the trailers of movies like Obonsam Besunote Devil May Cry, may or may not be a ripoff of the game, 2016, and The Godfathernote It seems that Don Corleone is a zombie now., the entire movie industry of Ghana seems to run on this trope.
+It's a SWAG (Surreal and Weird Arriving from Ghana).
+And special mention to Nkrato for this comment:

 "I was expecting the silly karate, CGI monsters, and lots and lots of talking.
 Like any good Ghana Film.
 But nothing, absolutely nothing could prepare me for the cat mouth missile at 0:44"

 Practically the entire resume of music video and film director Michel Gondry.